bernhardbarker/portfolio/operations_research/README.md

-A sample of operations research tasks I've done using SciPy, with some NumPy and Pandas for vectorized operations.
+A sample of operations research tasks I've done using SciPy, with some NumPy and Pandas for vectorized operations, and Matplotlib for visualization.

 | File | Description | Algorithms used |
 | ------------- | ------------- | ------------- |